Samrath4271/OpenHAB/README.md

 1. Installing OpenHab
 =====================
-I have shared a IMG file with Raspbain Jessie with Openhab already configured with the OpenHAB demo files.
+I have shared a IMG file with Raspbain Jessie with Openhab already pre-configured with the OpenHAB demo files.

 #INSTRUCTIONS: